 26. Purchase a book, The Stories behind the Benches of Waskesiu, to read about the people honoured through the Memorial Bench program.

-27. Take a photo with a warden and bear or in an old-fashioned swimsuit (Heritage Day, August 13, 2016).
+27. Take a photo with a warden and bear or in an old-fashioned swimsuit on Heritage Day, the second Saturday in August.

-30. Devour a stack of pancakes prepared by Museum volunteers (at the Three Island Paddle and Music Festival in July.
+30. Devour a stack of pancakes prepared by Museum volunteers at the annual Three Island Paddle and Music Festival in July.